YALSA names 2014 Best Fiction for Young Adults

 PHILADELPHIA — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), announced its 2014 list of Best Fiction for Young Adults (BFYA).
 This year’s list of 98 books was drawn from 175 official nominations.

 The books, recommended for ages 12-18, meet the criteria of both good quality literature and appealing reading for teens.
 The list comprises a wide range of genres and styles, including contemporary realistic fiction, fantasy, horror, science fiction and novels in verse.
 The full list can be found at http://www.ala.org/yalsa/best-fiction-young-adults.

 The Best Fiction for Young Adults committee also created a Top Ten list of titles from the final list:

-- Saenz, Benjamin.
-"Aristotle and Dante Discover the Secrets of the Universe."
-Simon & Schuster/Simon & Schuster Books for Young Readers, 2012.
+- Smith, Andrew.
+"Winger" Illustrated by Sam Bosma.
+Simon & Schuster/Simon & Schuster Books for Young Readers, 2013.

 YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age appropriate resources for librarians and library workers to share with the teens in their communities.

 For more than 50 years, YALSA has worked to build the capacity of libraries and librarians to engage, serve and empower teens.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, (800) 545-2433, ext.
 4390, or e-mail, email@example.com.